Are You A Gold Digger In Your Relationship With Hashem

 Before Yehoshua Hanavi died, he asked the Jews who they chose to follow, Hashem or other gods, idol worship like they did in the Mibar when they miscalculated the return of Moisha Rabainu.

-Pirkei Avos 1:3 Do not be like servants who serve the master in the expectation of receiving a reward, but be like servants who serve the master without the expectation of receiving a reward.
+Do not be like servants who serve the master in the expectation of receiving a reward, but be like servants who serve the master without the expectation of receiving a reward, and let the fear of Hashem be upon you.

 Yehoshia made it clear that one who follows the Torah for the reason or reward will in the end leave Hashem.
-We need to follow Hashem because He created us, and He gave us the Torah and Mitzvas we need to follow Him not for the reward we will get but because He created us and he said so.
+We need to follow Hashem because He created us, He gave us the Torah and mitzvahs and He commanded us to do so.

-If you buy a machine or robot and you want to get it to work properly, you read the manual and follow all the instructions so you know how the maker intended for it to be used.
+When you buy a machine or robot, and you want to get it to work properly, you read the manual and follow all the instructions so you know how the maker intended for it to be used.
 Hashem is our creator.
-He gave us the Torah as our manual, we want to follow the Torah so we know how to have the best life in this world.
+He gave us the Torah as our manual, we must follow the Torah so we know how to have the best life in this world.

 Hashem made us the way we are.
 He knows our situation, our strengths and weaknesses.
 When we follow Him by doing what He commanded us in the Torah, our life will be sweet.
-It says in Parshas Haszini ….the Torah Ki haim Chaiyani the Torah is our life, when we follow the Torah as our guide our life is sweet.
+In Parshas Haszini it states….the Torah Ki haim Chaiychu the Torah is our life, when we follow the Torah as our guide our life is sweet.

 Acher heard the בת קול (heavenly voice) saying that Acher can no longer repent.
-It was at that moment that Acher decided that since he will no longer get reward or merit the next world so he will at least enjoy this world by doing whatever he feels like including sinning.
+It was at that moment that Acher decided that since he will no longer get rewards or merit the next world, he will at least enjoy this world by doing whatever he feels like, including sinning.

-I always had the question, why would Acher give it up and go all the way out including doing sins on purpose.
+I always had the question, why would Acher give it up and go all out, including doing sins on purpose.
 He never became a kofer, he did help his student reb Meir follow the Torah.
-When he heard the heavenly voice saying that he will no longer get reward, at that point, Acher hads the opportunity to do mitzvas לשם שמים just because Hashem commanded him to do so even without getting the reward.
+When he heard the heavenly voice saying that he will no longer get reward, at that point, Acher had the opportunity to do mitzvahs לשם שמים just because Hashem commanded him to do so even without getting the reward.

 Maybe this was precisely Acher’s nisoyon.
 Maybe Hashem was testing Acher to see how he will react to the heavenly voice.
-Who knows maybe if he repented and did the mitzvas as a Torah Jew not as a gold digger Jew there could have been a different outcome.
+Who knows, maybe if he repented and did the mitzvahs as a Torah Jew not as a gold digger there could have been a different outcome.
 But He failed the test.

-Growing up I heard stories of great Torah sages who, when looking for Esrog for sukkos, the seller demanded the spiritual reward of the mitzva in lieu of money and the sages agreed.
+Growing up I heard stories of great Torah sages who, when looking for Esrog for Sukkos, the seller demanded the spiritual reward of the mitzvah in lieu of money and the sages agreed.
 This showed their greatness and that they were true Torah Jews.
-These sages desperately wanted the Esrog because Hashem commanded us to hold it on sukkos.
+These sages desperately wanted the Esrog because Hashem commanded us to hold it on Sukkos.
 They didn’t care if they got a reward or not, all that mattered to them was to do the will of Hashem.